Does Estrogen Dominance Complicate Hashimoto’s Disease?

 They get grouped together and used interchangeably as a way to simplify talking about hormones.

 In women, it is important to have the right balance of estrogen and progesterone, as well as testosterone.
 When one gets too high, this leads to an imbalance.

 - too high testosterone in women can be a risk factor in polycystic ovarian syndrome (PCOS)

 - when progesterone levels are too high, premenstrual syndrome (PMS) can become unbearable

 - imbalance in hormones also increases the risk of certain cancers

-But in this blog, I will primarily explain ED because of its important and all-too-common link to Hashimoto’s.
+But in this blog, I will primarily explain estrogen dominance because of its important and all-too-common link to Hashimoto’s.

 I have a lot to explain about hormones first – bear with me.